 - Between 2021 and 2022, car warranty related robocalls declined 95% after enforcement actions by the FCC and FTC.
 Further information can be viewed HERE.

-The reason why such a limited number of enforcement actions has had such a dramatic impact on reducing robocalls is that the large majority of illegal robocalls are generated by a relatively small number of criminal groups.
+The reason why such a limited number of enforcement actions have had such a dramatic impact on reducing robocalls is that the large majority of illegal robocalls are generated by a relatively small number of criminal groups.

 Since July 2021, the FCC has required all voice service providers to register with the Robocall Mitigation Database (RMD).
 Traceback is conducted through e-mail.
 When a phone company attempts to trace an illegal call, each phone company in the chain of providers between a call’s point of origination and termination is contacted.
-This mean that, many times, the criminal sending an illegal call is aware the call is being traced.
+This means that, many times, the criminal sending an illegal call is aware the call is being traced.